 Where a will authorizes the executor to sell real estate and sale is made pursuant to such power, do judgments against the heirs or devisees affect the marketability of title to the land so sold?

 4.7 ENCUMBRANCES-BUILDING AND USE RESTRICTIONS WITH FORFEITURE PROVISIONS

-After what period of time should a breach of a building and use condition or restriction which entails a forfeiture of title be disregarded?
+After what period of time should a breach of building and use conditions which entail a forfeiture of title be disregarded?